 I was not surprised this product has no scent.
 I can only decent the slightest herbal notes when searching for it.

-My experiences with Beauty Of Joseon Ginseng Essence Water
+My Experiences with the Beauty of Joseon Ginseng Essence Water

 Please do not be deceived by the image’s usage because I always take photos before using the product.
 Who doesn’t love looking at a fresh product?

-How to use Beauty Of Joseon Ginseng Essence Water?
+How to Use the Beauty of Joseon Ginseng Essence Water?